gewarren/docs/docs/framework/windows-workflow-foundation/performance.md

  The sequence workflow contains one <xref:System.Activities.Statements.While> activity with one child activity in the loop that does not perform any work.

 ### Replicator compared to ParallelForEach
  <xref:System.Workflow.Activities.ReplicatorActivity> in WF3 has sequential and parallel execution modes.
-In sequential mode, the activity’s performance is similar to the <xref:System.Workflow.Activities.WhileActivity>.
+In sequential mode, the activity's performance is similar to the <xref:System.Workflow.Activities.WhileActivity>.
 The <xref:System.Workflow.Activities.ReplicatorActivity> is most useful for parallel execution.
 The WF4 analog for this is the <xref:System.Activities.Statements.ParallelForEach%601> activity.

  The following diagram shows the workflows used for this test.
 The WF3 workflow is on the left and the WF4 workflow is on the right.